Our Pomona Sewing Bundle comes with everything you need to sew a comfy pair of pants.

 - printed COPY-SHOP sewing pattern

-Please, note that the Pomona Pants is a separate purchase from Anna Allen Clothing.
-Our bundle includes a printed Copy Shop file of the pattern pieces.
-The pattern includes sizes 00-22.
+*Please, note that that the Pomona Pants pattern is a separate purchase from Anna Allen Clothing.
+Our bundle includes the PDF copy shop file printed.
+You will need to purchase the pattern from Anna Allen Clothing to get all of the files, including the sewing instructions.

 ||58" wide fabric